leanne1/GumCal/README.md

 ###Running the app
 - The app runs off a Node Express server using MongoDB as a persistence layer.
-You need to install <a href="http://nodejs.org/">Node</a> and <a href="http://www.mongodb.org/">Mongo</a>, then download and the app source from here and run it locally to demo the calendar.
+You need to install <a href="http://nodejs.org/">Node</a> and <a href="http://www.mongodb.org/">Mongo</a>, then download and the app source from here and run it locally to demo the calendar app.
 - Once Node and Mongo are installed, start up mongo with ```mongod```
 - In your local copy of the project, navigate to the server folder and run ```node server``` to start the app
 - Open two tabs in your broswer: